top of page

 Multi-Specialty Recruitment Assessment

 The MSRA is an examination that the Royal College of Radiologists and many other specialties use to determine who receives an interview.
 It is therefore essential to spend time preparing for this.
-It has been around for a number of years, and there are many resources and books which can guide you on how to prepare.
+It has been run for a number of years, and there are many resources and books which can guide you on how to prepare.
 This is a computer-based exam offered through the Pearson Vue testing centres.
-When slots are released, try to book early so you do not have to travel!
+When slots are released, try to book early so you do not have to travel.

-• 555 and above - secured interview
+• 555 and above - Secured interview

-• 548 - 554 reserve list
+• 548 to 554 - Reserve list

 Structure of the MSRA

-Section 1 – Situational Judgement Test/Professional Dilemmas – 58 questions in 110 minutes
+Section 1 – Professional Dilemmas (PD) – 95 minutes, 50 questions

 • There are two types of questions: